August 17, 1984 - 2019: 35 years of: W.A.S.P.

 For some, the party was just starting: PRETTY BOY FLOYD, DANGEROUS TOYS and SKID ROW ...and then for some others: MÖTLEY, FASTER PUSSYCAT and TESLA, they were just between that sought after "perfect balance between raw and respectable" ...and with W.A.S.P.'s 4th LP, they were just that: raw and respectable !

-No more shockrock, but instead classy hardrock, epicrock and then to become orchestralrock, it all began here: The Headless Children LP
+No more shockrock, but instead classy hardrock, epicrock and then to become orchestralrock, it all began here on: The Headless Children LP.

 No more throwing meat into the crowd, no more exploding cod-piece... from mean to mature, and even political, Blackie and the gang were finally a renown rock band for the right reasons: quality musicianship.